stackbit-projects/test-candlesight-8448d/src/pages/index.md

     background_image: images/header.jpg
     background_image_opacity: 65
     content: >-
-      # Organic Wellness deliver right to your door
+      # Organic Wellness delivered right to your door

       Don't forget to add your Snipcart API key to the site's configuration to enable Cart actions.